chaealarm/EncKiboard_Lite/README.md

 Designed in EasyEDA.
 You can import json files to EasyEDA can open schematic and PCB.

+Except 3 parts(Micro USB Port, AMS1117-3.3V, CH32V003F4P6), other parts are all Through-Hole type.
+So, you can solder it easyily.

 ## Credits

 This design is based on [rv003usb](https://github.com/cnlohr/rv003usb).